 Yeah, well, I’m an idiot.
 I won’t bore people with the extended version, but a lot of the details that Larmer didn’t seem to personally witness show up in the Chinese story: same school official quoting management theory, teachers using bullhorns, Maotanchang’s 1939 origins, bus license plates ending in 8, burning incense at the town’s sacred tree, teacher dismissals for low scores.

 The excitement over the China Youth Daily article generated more interest, like Exam Boot Camp, also written in August 2013, happily in English, which profiled a female student and her mother who provide data points like higher prices for lower scoring students ,lack of electrical outlets, and surveillance cameras in the classroom.

 Am I accusing Larmer of lifting tidbits from these other stories?
-Well, I’d like to know where he got the information.
+Well, let’s say instead that I’d like to know where he got the information.

-Leave that aside, though, because reading through these stories looking for sources led me to all sorts of “new things” to learn about the gaokao.
+Reading through these stories looking for sources led me to all sorts of “new things” to learn about the gaokao.
 These “new things” are readily available online; in fact, anyone can find most of the information in the Wikipedia entry.
-But you will rarely read these not-in-fact new things, but well-established facts, explicitly laid out by any major media outlet (although now that I know, I can see hints).
+But I’ve never read any of these not-in-fact new things but well-established facts explicitly laid out by any major media outlet (although now that I know, I can see hints).
 I don’t know why.
 I can’t even begin to see how any reporter wouldn’t trumpet these facts to the world, narrative or no.